eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 From another perspective, if we view this from the perspective that, as an individual voter, changing our one vote to something insincere is at most going to change the result via a single swap, then the theorem assures us that if there is a Condorcet winner, there is no reason not to just vote sincerely according to our true preferences.
 Any deviation from sincere voting, if it can only enact a simple manipulation, will lead to an outcome that is no better, or worse, than voting sincerely.

 The contrapositive of this theorem is that any profitable simple manipulation must start with a state that has no Condorcet winner (a cycle).
-Cycles are empirically rare (in RCV elections, at least), and hence it seems unlikely that such a scenario is likely to occur.
+Cycles are empirically rare (in RCV elections, at least), and hence these scenarios are unlikely to occur.
 However, we can further show that the exact requirements for a cycle with profitable manipulations are even stricter still.

 > **Lemma:** A simple manipulation using a swap of the second kind (reversing the smallest matchup) is never profitable for any $n\geq3$.\label{second-kind-manipulation}